 The sikh art tradition has never painted the father, Pita ji, of Guru Nanak Dev ji in the way Bhagat Singh of Sikhi Art™ has.
 It is truly a unique print.
 This painting is incredibly textured, buy canvas prints for that traditional oil painting look.

 1984 Operation Blue Star – Sant Jarnail Singh ji Bhindranwale

-In this painting, Sant Jarnail Singh ji Bhindranwale defends himself against the attacks by the Indian army, who had brought in tanks in order to break through the fortifications put up by Sant Jarnail Singh ji.
+In this painting, Sant Jarnail Singh ji Bhindranwale defends against the attacks by the Indian army, who had brought in tanks in order to break through the fortifications put up by Sant Jarnail Singh ji.
 It was a tragic event that occured in June 1984, where many lost their lives, including the innocent pilgrims who had gathered at the temple to celebrate Guru Arjun Dev ji’s martyrdom.

 Sikhi Art™ has the most beautiful sikh paintings.
 This piece is no different.
 It creates such intense emotions; and Sant ji’s face looks so real!
 Buy black-and-white prints to enhance any room in your home.

 Bhagat’s spiritual painting depicts the radiant Golden Temple in Amritsar, Punjab, under the bright full moon and cool night sky.
 Amongst the hustle and bustle of the impatient crowd, there is one sikh who sits apart, in eternal patience.